Of all the water flavors out there, metal probably isn’t your favorite.

 Aging Pipes & Plumbing

 It’s worth considering the main water lines that bring a water supply into your home, too.
-If your water tastes like metal, and it has done for a long time, these supply pipes may contain metals that leach into your water on their journey to your home.
+If your water tastes like metal, and it has done so for a long time, these supply pipes may contain metals that leach into your water on their journey to your home.

 Many parts of the US have old water infrastructure, and unfortunately, aside from moving to a new house, there’s not much you can do to escape this issue.